Special Educational Services

 High School

-High school English materials concentrate on grammar, composition, and literature.
-Our department offers selected adapted versions of classics such as Julius Caesar and A Tale of Two Cities, so that our students may gain knowledge of great works but at an appropriate reading level.
+High school English materials focus on grammar, composition, literature, and the development of writing skills.
+Our department provides adapted versions of classics such as A Tale of Two Cities, allowing students to engage with great works at an appropriate reading level.
+We work with each child to adjust the skill level so they can progress positively and at their own pace.

 Frequently Asked Questions